Practical guide for professional conference interpreters

 - Simultaneous interpretation and the media: interpreting live for television

 - Media interpreting: a different sort of world

 - Essential do’s and don’ts when using simultaneous conference interpreters on TV

 Note from Luigi Luccarelli, Editor-in-Chief: This Practical Guide has evolved over the years thanks to the efforts of many a colleague.
 Previous versions were worked on by Pat Longley, Claude Namy, Jennifer Mackintosh and Willy Wisser.
-The current version was updated and expanded by Andrew Dawrant.
+Andrew Dawrant updated and expanded the current version and I edited it.
 Many other colleagues - too numerous to mention or to even comprehensively identify - volunteered their time to prepare the numerous texts referenced or to answer questions about specific areas.
 On behalf of Communicate!
 I would like to thank all of them for a job well done in the true spirit of collegiality.

 This discussion of relay is based in part on advice contained in A Systematic Approach to Teaching Interpretation, Danica Seleskovitch and Marianne Lederer, translated by Jacolyn Harmer, Silver Spring, MD: The Registry of Interpreters for the Deaf (RID), 1995, pp.173-174.

 Articles published in this section reflect the views of the author(s) and should not be taken to represent the official position of AIIC.

 Other formatsPrinter-friendly version Save as PDF Save as Word

 Anything to say?

 You must be logged in to comment.
 Sign-in